rdeioris/ExternalWindowActor/README.md

 # ExternalWindowActor
-An Example UnrealEngine Actor that spawns an external window with a SlateBrush in it.
+An example UnrealEngine Actor that spawns an external window with a SlateBrush in it.

 Its main usage is to draw a RenderTargetTexture built by a USceneCaptureComponent2D